berrytechnics/repair-tix/README.md

 ### Using the CLI

-The RepairForge CLI provides convenient commands for common tasks:
+The RepairTix CLI provides convenient commands for common tasks:

 ```bash
 # Start development environment